 Graduated in Law from the Faculty of Law of the University of Coimbra in 2015; Master's degree in Law from the Faculty of Law of the University of Coimbra, in the area of Legal and Business Sciences, in 2020; PhD student in Law at the Faculty of Law of the University of Coimbra, in the area of Legal and Business Sciences, from 2021 to the present day.
 He has worked with the Abreu Advogados law firm since 2017 and has been a Senior Associate since 2023.
 He has participated, as secretary, in various arbitration proceedings.
-He is also secretary of the Board of the General Meeting of several companies.
-Member of the Board of the Associação Direito das Sociedades em Revista (Association of Corporate Law in Review).
-Author of several articles, particularly on corporate law.
-Nationality: Portuguese · Gender: Male · Age: 30 · Independent

-(b) Exercising the right to vote
+He is secretary of the Presiding Board of the General Meeting of Several companies and a Member of the Board of the Association of Corporate Law in Review (ADSR).
+He has also written a number of articles, particularly in the area of corporate law.
+Nationality: Portuguese · Gender: Male · Age: 31 · Independent b) Exercising the right to vote